-Phonics at Bidston Avenue Primary School
+Phonics Teaching at Bidston Avenue Primary School

 Reading at Bidston Avenue Primary School

-Learning to read is complex yet essential for all our children's life chances.
+Learning to read is complex, yet essential, for all our children's life chances.
 Reading relies on us learning many different cues such as:

 Many of our books are available for children and families to read online - at the child's level and they can be assessed too.

-Our book organisation system includes a coloured band & number which correspond to reading levels.
+Our book organisation system includes a coloured band & number, which correspond to reading levels.
 Each level has carefully chosen words, phrases, phonics, and comprehension.

-Parents are encouraged to hear their child read at least three times per week as a minimum and return their reading bag and log to school.
+Parents are encouraged to hear their child read at least three times per week, as a minimum, and return their reading bag and log to school.